SiddeshSambasivam/SiddeshSambasivamWebsite/content/courses/Investments/week 2.md

 $$\text{Equity}=\text{Initial margin account}-\text{MVSP}-\text{Dividends}$$

-Market value of stock position and dividends are subtracted as the stocks are borrowed.
+_Market value of stock position and dividends are subtracted as the stocks are borrowed._

+- The lender lends the stock with additional interest and commission imposed on the lending.`

 $$\text{Initial margin account} = \text{Proceeds from sale}+\text{Cash deposited to meet margin requirements}$$